-Business strategy is sometimes defined simply as a firm's high level plan for reaching specific business objectives.
-Strategies succeed when they lead to business growth, a strong competitive position, and strong financial performance.
-When the high level strategy fails, however, the firm must either change strategy or prepare to go out of business.
+Textbooks sometimes explain business strategy simply as a firm's high-level plan for reaching specific business objectives.
+Strategic plans succeed when they lead to business growth, a strong competitive position, and strong financial performance.
+When the high-level strategy fails, however, the firm must either change its approach or prepare to go out of business.

-The brief definition above is accurate but, for practical help, many businesspeople prefer instead a slightly longer definition:
+The brief definition above is arguably correct, but it is not especially useful.
+For practical help, many businesspeople prefer instead a longer version:

-The choice of objectives is the heart of the strategy, but a complete strategy also describes specifically how the firm plans to meet these objectives.
+The choice of objectives is the heart of the strategy, but a complete approach also describes concretely how the firm plans to meet these objectives.
 As a result, the strategy explains in practical terms how the firm differentiates itself from competitors, how it earns revenues, and where it earns margins.

-Strategies Reflect the Firm's Strengths, Vulnerabilities, Resources, and Opportunities.
-And, They also Reflect the Firm's Competitors and Its Market.
+Strategies Reflect Strengths, Vulnerabilities, Resources, Opportunities—And Competitors and Its Market.

 Many different strategies and business models are possible, even for companies in the same industry selling similar products or services.
-Southwest Airlines (in the US) and Ryan Air (in Europe), for instance, have strategies based on providing low cost transportation.
-The strategy for Singapore Airlines focuses instead on brand image for luxury and quality service.
+Southwest Airlines (in the US) and Ryan Air (in Europe), for instance, have strategies based on providing low-cost transportation.
+The approach for Singapore Airlines focuses instead on brand image for luxury and quality service.
 In competitive industries, each firm formulates a strategy it believes it can exploit.

-In business, strategy begins with a focus on the highest level objective in private industry: Increasing owner value.
-For most businesses, in fact, that is the firm's reason for being.
+In business, the strategy begins with a focus on the highest level objective in private industry: Increasing owner value.
+For most companies that is the firm's reason for being.
 In practical terms, however, firms achieve this objective only by earning profits.
-For most firms, therefore, the highest objective can be stated in terms of profits.
-The generic business strategy therefore aims first to earn, sustain, and grow profits.
+For most firms, therefore, the highest goal can be stated by referring to "profits."
+The generic business strategy, therefore, aims first to earn, sustain, and grow profits.

 An Abundance of Strategies

-Strategy discussions are sometimes confusing because most firms in fact have many strategies, not just a single "business strategy."
-Analysts sometimes say marketing strategy when they really mean the firm's competitive strategy.
-And, a firm's financial strategy is something different from its pricing strategy, or operational strategy.
-The firm's many strategies interact, but they have different objectives and different action plans.
+Strategy discussions are sometimes confusing because most firms have many strategies, not just a single "business strategy."
+Analysts sometimes say marketing strategy when they mean the firm's competitive strategy.
+And, a firm's financial strategy is something different from its pricing strategy, or operating strategy.
+The firm's many strategic plans interact, but they have different objectives and different action plans.

 The Strategic Framework

-The subject business strategy is easier to understand—to make coherent—by viewing each strategy as one part of a strategic framework.
+The subject business strategy is easier to understand—to make coherent—by viewing each one as part of a strategic framework.

 The strategic framework is a hierarchy.
-At the top sits the firm's top level (or generic) business strategy.
-Here, the aim is the top level business objective: earn, sustain, and grow profits.
+At the top sits the firm's overall (or generic) business strategy.
+Here, the aim is the highest-level business objective: earn, sustain, and grow profits.
 Some may immediately ask: Exactly how does the firm achieve it's profit objectives?

 Firms in competitive industries answer the "how" question by explaining how the firm competes.
-For these firms, therefore, the highest level generic business strategy is rightly called competitive strategy.
-A competitive strategy explains in general terms how the firm differentiates itself from the competition, defines its market, and creates customer demand.
+For these firms, therefore, the overall business strategy is rightly called a competitive strategy.
+A "competitive strategy" explains in general terms how the firm differentiates itself from the competition, defines its market, and creates customer demand.

-Certainly, most firms develop and use a rich and complex strategic framework.
-As a result, business strategy formulations are clearer when they focus on these points:
+Indeed, most firms develop and use a rich and complex strategic framework.
+As a result, business strategy formulations are more explicit when they focus on these points: